hack-technicolor/hack-technicolor/docs/Recovery.md

 *Switchover* usually occurs on every regular firmware upgrade done via [sysupgrade](Resources/#different-methods-of-flashing-firmwares).
 Regular firmware upgrades get installed to the passive bank, and a *switchover* occurs at the end of the upgrade process if it was successful.
 This means your Gateway frequently changes active bank while not unlocked.

-You can check or understand which is the current *active bank* in different ways:

-- read contents of `/proc/banktable/active`
-- read serial console log during boot
-- try flashing something with TFTP and see if it's being booted

-To force-boot from the passive bank, which by definition is not currently active, you have two options:
+ To force-boot from the other bank, which by definition is not currently active, you have two options:

 - Set it as active (switchover), and let the gateway boot it regularly
 - Trigger a *Bootfail*, and let the gateway fallback to the passive one